CORVALLIS, Ore. – Just when you’re ready for a long winter’s nap, it’s time to tend your fruit trees.

 A good reference for disease and pest control is Extension’s Managing Diseases and Insects in Home Orchards, which has a list of cultural practices and least toxic products for various pests and diseases.
 For information on specific products contact your local master gardeners.

 Renquist recommends a three-pronged approach to spraying.
-In fall around Thanksgiving, apply copper or sulfur but not both.
-Spray sulfur mixed with Superior or horticultural oil in early January.
-Then use copper or sulfur in mid-to late February.
-If you used copper in fall, use sulfur in February or vice versa.
-Don’t combine copper and sulfur in the same tank to minimize the risk of damage to tree bark.
+In fall around Thanksgiving, apply copper.
+Spray sulfur in early January and then at least two weeks later make a spray with dormant oil.
+Then make another copper spray in mid-to late February.
+Don’t combine copper and sulfur or sulfur and oil in the same tank to minimize the risk of damage to tree bark.

 If you don’t like to spray or forget the early spray, Renquist said the January application is the most important.
 This year, if you’ve missed the January timing, you’re still better off to make the third spray.